Bayer-Group/COLID-Setup/README.md

     ```
 5. Run `docker-compose up` to download and build all Docker images and startup the environment
 6. Wait for docker-compose to start up
-7. Open the COLID editor (see URL below).
+7. Open the COLID Data Marketplace frontend (see URL below).
 Go to the profile menu in the upper right corner and click on "Administration".
 Open the Metadata Graph Configuration sub-menu page and click the "Start reindex" button in the upper right corner.

-8. If you just want to use the Knowledge Graph Explorer Application, then only fuseki, KGE-Frontend and KGE-Web-service docker images needs to be installed.

 ### Known problems